eludris/eludris/docs/src/content/docs/cli.md

 eludris conf-dir
 ```

-This command returns the config directory used by the CLI.
+This command returns the config directory currently used by the CLI.

 Depending on whether you have an `.env` file this can change based on your current directory.